+UGA Online office and consists of at least 30 semester hours (15 required hours and 15 elective hours) of coursework, plus 3 hours of FDST 7007E, Directed Project in Food Science.
+The typical student working full time can complete the coursework, directed project and exam in 2-4 years depending on number of courses taken per term.
 An advisor will approve a program of study that is designed for the student's professional needs.
 All courses are at the graduate level (6000 or higher).
 If due to an extenuating circumstance, a student is not able complete any one of the required courses, then he/she can replace that course with an additional elective course.
 This will be decided on a case-by-case basis by the graduate coordinator.
 The directed project will provide the student with research experience and training in problem solving and will provide experience in an exhaustive analysis of a current topic in food science.
-At the end of the course work and directed project, students in this non-thesis master's program will take an online comprehensive oral exam developed by the advisor and a faculty committee (2 members).
+At the end of the course work and directed project, students in this non-thesis master's program will take an online comprehensive oral exam developed by the advisor and a faculty committee (at least 3 members).